Best Places to Shop

 Gulfport

-Gulfport is a local town just southwest of St. Pete.
-Stroll around Beach Boulevard and discover boutique apparel and jewelry at BoTiki, vintage furniture and home goods at the Gulfport Beach Bazaar or something for your pawfect companion at Paw Paw’s Pet Boutique of Gulfport.
+Gulfport is a small town just southwest of St. Pete.
+Stroll around Beach Boulevard and discover boutique apparel and jewelry at BoTiki, vintage furniture and home goods at the Gulfport Beach Bazaar, or something for your pawfect companion at Paw Paw’s Pet Boutique of Gulfport.
 Gulfport also has a stretch of beach that overlooks Boca Ciega Bay and many restaurants to complete a full afternoon of Florida fun.

 Madeira Beach